MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Utility/Out-File.md

 You can also store data in a variable and use the InputObject parameter to pass the data to the cmdlet.
 For help, see the examples.

-Out-File sends data, but it does not emit any output objects.
+`Out-File` sends data, but it does not emit any output objects.
-If you pipe the output of Out-File to Get-Member, Get-Member reports that no objects have been specified.
+If you pipe the output of `Out-File` to `Get-Member`, `Get-Member` reports that no objects have been specified.

 ## RELATED LINKS